Shaikh-Ibrahim-Mohammed-Rashid/AccessAI/README.md

 <div align="center">

-# ♿ AccessaI — The Web for Everyone
+# ♿ AccessAI — The Web for Everyone

 ### Turning every website into an inclusive, voice-first, AI-guided experience.